malariagen/vector-data/_sources/amin1/api.md

 # Amin1 API

-This page provides documentation for functions in the [malariagen_data](https://github.com/malariagen/malariagen-data-python) Python package for accessing `Amin1` data.
+This page provides documentation for functions in the [malariagen_data](https://github.com/malariagen/malariagen-data-python) Python package for accessing *Anopheles minimus* data.

 ## Amin1()